On this dayMay 04, 1921

 By the end of the 1920s, the Board’s efforts meant that restrictions for Black homeowners and renters were so far widespread that these covenants, according to the Hyde Park Herald, stretched “like a marvelous delicately woven chain of armor” from “the northern gates of Hyde Park at 35th and Drexel Boulevard to Woodlawn, Park Manor, South Shore, Windsor Park, and all the far-flung white communities of the South Side.”
 At the end of the decade, close to 90% of Chicago neighborhoods were covered by covenants restricting access for Black people.

-White real estate associations, homeowners, and politicians in Chicago remained committed to residential segregation well into the later half of the 20th century.
+White real estate associations, homeowners, and politicians in Chicago remained committed to residential segregation well into the latter half of the 20th century.
 To learn more, read the Equal Justice Initiative’s report, Segregation in America.

 Letter from the Chicago Neighborhood Property Restriction Association, 1929